 Application Deadline All candidates should apply to their medical schools by this date Monday 13 May 2024 Payment Deadline All candidates should pay the £50.00 exam fee by 5pm on this date.
 Instructions on how to pay will be sent directly to candidates after the application deadline.
+Please check your junk email folder.
 Candidates should not submit payment directly to medical schools.
-Monday 10 June 2024 Supporting documents for additional requirements submitted If a candidate has additional requirements, such as extra time, they must notify RCOphth and supply supporting documentation prior to this date.
-For more information about what documentation to supply, please contact us directly.
-Monday 10 June 2024 Exam Date Wednesday 18 September 2024 Results Date Results letters will be sent to you directly via email.
+Monday 10 June 2024 Reasonable Arrangements - Supporting documents for additional requirements submitted Monday 10 June 2024 If a candidate has additional requirements, such as extra time, they must notify RCOphth and supply supporting documentation prior to this date to chintan.patel@rcophth.ac.uk and When submitting their application form applicants must indicate if additional arrangements are needed and supporting evidence must be provided at the time of application.
+For more information about what documentation to supply, please find the information on this document under Document Guidance for diagnostic assessment candidates with additional requirements and specific learning difficulties Exam Date Wednesday 18 September 2024 Results Date Results letters will be sent to you directly via email.
 Those in the top 10% will receive special commendation - this is in the form of an email addressed from the President of the Royal College of Ophthalmologists, sent to each of the top 10% candidates.
-If possible, the College may release results prior to this - medical schools and candidates will be notified if there are any changes to the published date.
+Friday 18 October 2024 If possible, the College may release results prior to this - medical schools and candidates will be notified if there are any changes to the published date.